minio-sk/crafting-web-applications/ruby/README.md

 end
 ```

 Notice how we used open classes and added new methods to existing classes.
-This could be done for any existing code /library/framework you use.
-And here is how you can use it.
+Here is how you can use it.

 ```ruby
 expression = Plus.new(